c2web/uw_boundless/README.txt

 12. jQuery update
-Navigate to Administration > Configuration > Development > jQuery update Make sure the "Default jQuery Version" is at least 1.9
+Navigate to Administration > Configuration > Development > jQuery update Set the "Default jQuery Version" to 1.8